Gjálp and Greip: Names

 The Old Norse name Gjálp has been variously translated as 'screamer', 'yelper'.
 It is related to the Icelandic gjálp ('roar; sea, wave'), and to the Old Norse gjalpa ('to brag').

-Greipa is translated as ('gripper, grasper').
+Greip is translated as ('gripper, grasper').
 It derives from the Old Norse greip ('hand [with spread thumbs], handle').

 Attestations

 Prose Edda

 In Skáldskaparmál (The Language of Poetry), Thor meets Gjálp as he is trying to wade across the Vimur River; she is causing the river to swell with what appears to be her urine or menstrual fluids as she is standing "astride the river".